ta440/ta440.github.io/_pages/about.md

   - Pseudospectral and compatible finite element methods
   - Quantification of timestepping error
   - The phase-averaged timestepping method
-  - Parallel-in-time methods
 - Evaluation of dynamical cores for Global Circulation Models (GCMs), primarily through idealised test cases
-- Investigation and quantification of numerical diffusion in dynamical cores
+- Stability and consequences of numerical diffusion in dynamical cores
+- Tracer transport schemes

 ## Education:
 - Doctor of Philosophy (PhD) in Mathematics (Geophysical and Astrophysical Fluid Dynamics) --- University of Exeter (2020--2024)